Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 umtx2.jar (slower and less stable than umtx1, highly dont reccomend this)
 <br />

+jailbreak.jar (required to load this payload to be able to load payloads from USB loader)

 elfloader.jar ([modified elf loader jar](https://github.com/Viktorious-x/bdjb-elfloader) by [me](https://github.com/Viktorious-x) that has updated [elfloader.elf](https://github.com/ps5-payload-dev/elfldr))
 <br />